 —BOSP Paris Alum

 The Bing Overseas Studies Program, the School of Engineering, and the Department of French and Italian are working together to provide opportunities for engineering students studying in Paris.
 The Stanford Program in Paris is located in the Institut Supérieur d’Électronique de Paris (ISEP).
-ENGR 40 is offered as a tutored video course in Autumn and Spring and ENGR 50 in all three quarters.
-Students in these courses meet weekly for tutoring with a member of the ISEP or another engineering school faculty member.
-Beginning in 2014-15, engineering students can enroll in one SCPD course from a selected list.
+ENGR 50 is offered as a tutored video course in Autumn, Winter and Spring.
+Students in this course meet weekly for tutoring with a member of the ISEP or another engineering school faculty member.
+Engineering students can also enroll in one SCPD course per quarter from a selected list.
 For additional details, please see https://undergrad.stanford.edu/programs/bosp/explore/search-courses

-One year of college-level French (FRENLANG 3) is required and students with two years of college-level French will have access to additional engineering courses taught in French.
+One year of college-level French (FRENLANG 3) is required to participate in the Paris Program (except for Winter Quarter, under specific circumstances).
 Internship arrangements are continuously being expanded in France.
-One of the newest academic internship offerings involves participation in an Electronic Engineering Lab during the Autumn, Winter, or Spring, Quarters.
+One of the newest academic internship offerings involves participation in a Computer Science or Electronic Engineering Lab during the Autumn, Winter, or Spring, Quarters.
 To be eligible for this internship, students are expected to have some background in electronics or microelectronics, but not necessarily French, as much of the research can be performed in English.
-These new research internships are financed by French companies or hospitals and are excellent ways to pursue research in your field in Paris while getting to know French and international researchers at the ISEP, your host institution.
+These new research internships are often financed by French companies or hospitals and are excellent ways to pursue research in your field in Paris while getting to know French and international researchers at the ISEP, your host institution.
 They include research in the fields of image processing, robotics connection, radio digitalization, and object tracking.
 A second network of internships is based on students' specific interests and requests and can accommodate the diverse interests of engineering students.
 These require students spend two quarters in Paris, either Autumn and Winter or Winter and Spring.
 The first quarter is devoted to gauging students' interests and preparing for the experience, the second, to the internships themselves.
 It is also possible to spend one quarter only in Paris and benefit from these arranged internships, but in this case, sufficient French language skills are required (place into French 23P upon arrival).

 For those students who want to get an initial taste of being overseas, BOSP offers Overseas Seminars.
 These seminars provide the opportunity for 12-15 students to participate in an intensive, three-week course taught by Stanford faculty.
 The seminars, offered for two units of Summer Quarter credit, focus on locally relevant topics and include travel within a particular region to supplement class work.
-Seminar locations for 2013-14 were in Brazil.
-Ecuador, England, France, Italy and the Netherlands.
-Each year, there will be a changing array of seminars offered in a variety of locations.
+Seminar locations for 2015-16 were Australia, Chile/Argentina, France, Israel, Italy, Madagascar, Netherlands, Scotland, South Africa and Spain.
+Each year, there is a changing array of seminars offered in a variety of locations.
 For additional information please see http://bosp.stanford.edu/seminars.

 OTHER BOSP PROGRAMS AND RESOURCES

-In addition to the programs mentioned above, the Bing Overseas Studies Program also offers a Winter Quarter program in Istanbul and consortium programs in Barcelona (CASB), where students can take up to 3 science and engineering classes in Spanish/Catalan at Universitat Politècnica de Catalunya-UPC, and in Kyoto (KCJS).
+In addition to the programs mentioned above, the Bing Overseas Studies Program also offers a Winter Quarter program in Istanbul and a consortium program in Kyoto (KCJS).
 Keep in mind that in any quarter of study, Stanford Engineering faculty members may be faculty-in-residence at one of the BOSP programs, thus providing expanded opportunities for engineering students.